jeancroy/fuzz-aldrin-plus/README.md

 ### Score the context of the match.

-Some people proposed to give perfect score to exact case sensitive match.
-This can be understood because exact match and consecutive are two area where fuzzaldrin is not great.
+Some people proposed to give a perfect score to exact case-sensitive matches.
+This proposition can be understood because exact matches and  case-sensitivity are two area where fuzzaldrin is not great.

-However should 'sw**itc**h.css' be an exact match for `itc` ?
+However should 'sw**itc**h.css' be an exact match for `itc`?
-Even when we have **I**mportance**T**able**C**trl available ?
+Even when we have **I**mportance**T**able**C**trl available?

-Few people will argue against "diag" preferring "diagnostic" to "Diagnostics".
+Few people will argue against `diag` preferring `diagnostic` to `Diagnostics`.

 However should `install` prefer "Un**install**" over "**Install**" ?
-Or should it be the other way around ?
-This is a case of case-sensitive match vs start-of-word ...
+Or should it be the other way around?
+In this case, we have to consider the relative priority of case-sensitivity and start-of-word.

+Exact matches are used with enougth frequency that we should not only ensure they win against approximate matches but also ensure to rank quality properly amongst them.

 ### Manage the multiples balances of path scoring.

 We want to prefer match toward the start of the string.
-Except we also want to prefer match in the file-name (which happens near the end of the string)
+Except we also want to prefer match in the filename (which happens near the end of the string)

 We want to prefer shorter and shallower path.
-Except we want to retrieve some deeper file when file name is clearly better.
+Except we also want to retrieve some deeper files when filename is clearly better.

-We want to prefer match in the file-name
+We want to prefer matches in the filename
-Except when the query describe very well the full path.
-(see query `modeluser` vs `models/user.rb` or `moderator_column_users.rb`)
+Except when the query describes a full path much better than an approximate file name.
+(Let's consider query `model user` vs `models/user.rb` or `moderator_column_users.rb`)

-## Proposed scoring
+## Proposed Scoring Rules

-### 1. Characters are chosen by their ability to form pattern with others.
+### 1. Characters are chosen by their ability to form a pattern with others.

-Pattern can be made of
+Patterns can be composed of
- - consecutive letter of the subject,
+ - consecutive letters of the subject,
- - consecutive letter of the Acronym of subject.
+ - sequential letters in the Acronym of the subject.

-Start-of-word (acronym) character are special in that they can either make pattern with the rest of the word or other acronym character.
+Start-of-words (acronym) characters are special in that they can either forms pattern with the rest of the word or with other acronym characters.

-- This replace a situation where acronym character had unconditional large bonus.
+- Pattern based scoring replaces a situation where acronyms characters have a large bonus by themselves.
 Now the bonus is still large but conditional to being part of some pattern.

 - CamelCase and snake_case acronym are treated exactly the same.
-They will however get different point for matching uppercase/lowercase query
+They will, however, get different score for matching uppercase/lowercase query

 ### 2. Primary score attribute is pattern length.

 - A pattern that span 100% of the query length is called an exact match.
      - There is such a thing as an acronym exact match.

 - Because every candidate is expected to match all of query larger group should win against multiple smaller one.
-    - Rank of a candidate is the length of it's largest pattern.
+    - The rank of a candidate is the length of it's largest pattern.
-    - When every pattern in a candidate are larger than pattern in a second one, highest rank candidate is said to be dominant.
+    - When all patterns of a first candidate are larger than patterns in a second one, the candidate with the highest rank is said to be dominant.
         - 1 group of 6 >  2 group of 3 > 3 group of 2.

-	- When some group are larger and some are smaller, highest rank match is said to be semi-dominant.
+    - When some groups are larger, and some are smaller, the highest rank match is said to be semi-dominant.
+         - Let's consider a first candidate grouped as 4+2 vs. a second candidate grouped as 3+3.
-         - group of 4+2 vs 2 groups of 3.
-Group of 4 wins agains the first group of 3, group of 2 loose against second group of 3.
+              - The first group of 4 wins against the first group of 3.
+              - However, the group of 2 loose against the second group of 3.
+             - In this case, we'll consider some extra information.

-### 3. Secondary score attribute is match quality.
+### 3. Secondary score attribute is the quality of matches.

-- Match quality is made of proper-casing and context score
+- Match quality is made of proper casing and context score
-    - Main role of match quality is to order candidate of the same rank.
+    - The main role of match quality is to order candidate of the same rank.
-    - When match is semi-dominant match quality can overcome a rank-1 difference.
+    - When match is semi-dominant match quality can overcome a small rank difference.

-- Context score consider where does the match occurs in the subject.
+- Context score considers where does the match occurs in the subject.
     - Full-word > Start-of-word > End-of-word > Middle-of-word
     - On that list, Acronym pattern score at Start-of-word level.
 (That is just bellow full-word)

-- Proper case is both gradual and absolute.
+- Score for a proper case query has both gradual and absolute components.
    - The less error, the better
-   - 100% Case Error will be called wrong-case, for example matching a CamelCase acronym using lowercase query.
+   - 100% Case Error will be called wrong-case, for example matching a `CamelCase` acronym using lowercase query `cc`.
    - Exactly 0 error is called CaseSentitive or ExactCase match.
-     They have a special bonus smaller than start-of-word bonus but greater than end-of-word bonus.
+     - CaseSentitive matches have a special bonus that is smaller than start-of-word bonus but greater than the end-of-word bonus.
-     - This allow a start-of-word case sentitive match to overcome a full-word wrong-case match.
+     - This scoring scheme allows a start-of-word case-sensitive match to overcome a full-word wrong-case match.
-     - Also allow to select between a lowercase consecutive and CamelCase acronym using case of query.
+     - It also allows to select between a lowercase consecutive and CamelCase acronym using case of query.
-     - Make "Installed" win over "Uninstall" because  start-of-word > Exact Case.
+     - To answer the question asked in the introduction, "Installed" win over "Uninstall" because start-of-word > Exact Case.

-- **Q:** Why can't you simply add extra length.
-For example add an extra virtual character for a start-of-word match.
+- **Q:** Why can't you simply add extra length for some bonus.
+For example, score a start-of-word match as if it had an extra character.
-   - **A:** We cannot do that on partial match because then the optimal alignment algorithm will be happy to split word and collect start-of-word bonus like stamp.
+   - **A:** We cannot do that on partial matches because then the optimal alignment algorithm will be happy to split word and collect start-of-word bonus like stamps.
 (See accidental acronym)

-- **Q:** Why do you still do it on exact match ?
+- **Q:** Why do you add extra length on exact matches?
-   - **A:** First once you have matched everything there's no danger of splitting the query, then it's there for exact match to bubble up, despite longer/deeper path.
-If after more test/tuning we realize it's not needed, we'll be happy to remove it, the less corner case the merrier.
+   - **A:** First, once you have matched everything, there's no danger of splitting the query.
+Then,  that bonus exists to ensure exact matches will bubble up in the firsts results, despite longer/deeper path.
+If, after more test and tuning, we realize it's not needed, we'll be happy to remove it, the fewer corner cases, the merrier.

-- **Q:** Why are you using lowecase to detect CamelCase ?
+- **Q:** Why are you using lowercase to detect CamelCase?
   - **A** CamelCase are detected as a switch from lowercase to UPPERCASE.
-Defining UPPERCASE as not-lowercase, allow case-invariant character to count as lowercase.
-A lot of case invariant character are also separator, some are not such as number, and symbol such as `:!=<>()`
+Defining UPPERCASE as not-lowercase, allow case-invariants characters to count as lowercase.
+For example `Git Push` the `P` of push will be recognised as CamelCase because we consider `<space>` as lowercase.

 ### 4. Tertiary score attributes are subject size, match position and directory depth

-- Mostly there to help order match of the same rank and match quality, unless the difference in tertiary attribute is large.
+- Mostly there to help order match of the same rank and match quality, unless the difference in tertiary attributes is large.
      -(Proper definition of large is to be determined using real life example)

-- In term of importance of effect it should rank start-of-string > string size > directory depth.
+- In term of the relative importance of effects it should rank start-of-string > string size > directory depth.

 ## Score Range

 - **Score is 0 if and only if there is no match.**

-- Otherwise it is strictly positive integer.
+- Otherwise, the score is a strictly positive integer.

 - The maximum range is `score(query,query)` whatever that number is.
-Longer query will have greater maximal score.
+A longer query will have a greater maximal score.

-- Score exist mainly to be compared with other score of the same query and implement scoring rule described above.
+- Score exist mainly to for relative order with other scores of the same query and to implements scoring rule described above.

 - Score have a high dynamic range and consider a lot of information.
 Equality is unlikely.
-For that reason, **multiplicative bonus should be preferred over additive ones**.
+For that reason, **multiplicative bonuses should be preferred over additive ones**.

 -------------